amrlabib/javascript-essentials/closure.md

 we can use closure to help us capture a variable value in specific time before it get changed.

-As we already learned that we save a reference to the variable.

 #### Example 4.1:
 ```javascript
 var printValuesArr = [];